Aztec use of entheogens: Mushrooms

-Both Fray Bernardino de Sahagún and Fray Toribio de Benavente Motolinia describe the use of the mushrooms.
+Both Bernardino de Sahagún and Toribio de Benavente Motolinia describe the use of the mushrooms.
 The Aztecs would drink chocolate and eat the mushrooms with honey.
 Those partaking in the mushroom ceremonies would fast before ingesting the sacrament.
 The act of taking mushrooms is known as monanacahuia, meaning to "mushroom oneself".

-Some written observations under the influence of the doctrine of Catholicism recount the use of the mushroom among the Montezumanic people.
-Allegedly, during the emperor's coronation ceremony, many prisoners were sacrificed, had their flesh eaten, and their hearts removed.
-Those who were invited guests to the feast ate mushrooms, which Diego Durán describes as causing those who ate them to go insane.
-After the defeat of the Aztecs, the Spanish forbade traditional religious practices and rituals that they considered "pagan idolatry", including ceremonial mushroom use.
+Some written observations, influenced by Catholic doctrine, recount the use of the mushroom among the court of Moctezuma I. Allegedly, during his coronation, many prisoners were sacrificed, had their flesh eaten, and their hearts removed.
+Those who were guests to the feast ate mushrooms, which Diego Durán describes as causing those who ate them to go insane.
+After the Spanish conquest of the Aztec Empire, the Spanish forbade traditional religious practices and rituals that they considered "pagan idolatry", including ceremonial mushroom use.

 Sinicuichi

-Not much is known of the use of sinicuichi (alternate spelling sinicuiche) among the Aztecs.
-R. Gordon Wasson identified the flower on the statue of Xochipilli and suggested from its placement with other entheogens that it was probably used in a ritualistic context.
-Multiple alkaloids have been isolated from the plant; with cryogenine, lythrine, and nesodine being the most important.
+Not much is known of the use of Heimia salicifolia, called sinicuichi (alternate spelling sinicuiche) among the Aztecs.
+R. Gordon Wasson identified the flower on the statue of Xochipilli and, from its placement alongside other entheogens, suggested that it was probably used in a ritual context.
+Multiple alkaloids have been isolated from the plant, with cryogenine, lythrine, and nesodine being the most important.

-Sinicuichi could be the plant tonatiuh yxiuh "the herb of the sun" from the Aztec Herbal of 1552. tonatiuh means sun.
-This is interesting because today in Central and South America, sinicuichi is often called abre-o-sol, or the "sun opener."
-Tonatiuh yxiuh is described as being a summer blooming plant, as is Heimia.
+Sinicuichi could be the plant tonatiuh yxiuh "the herb of the sun" from the Libellus de Medicinalibus Indorum Herbis. tonatiuh means sun.
+In Central and South America, sinicuichi is now often called abre-o-sol, "sun opener."
+Tonatiuh yxiuh is described as being a summer-blooming plant, as is Heimia.

-The Herbal also includes a recipe for a potion to conquer fear.
-It reads:

-Let one who is fear-burdened take as a drink a potion made of the herb tonatiuh yxiuh which throws out the brightness of gold.
+The Libellus de Medicinalibus Indorum Herbis also includes a recipe for a potion to conquer fear.
+It reads, "Let one who is fear-burdened take as a drink a potion made of the herb tonatiuh yxiuh, which throws out the brightness of gold."

 One of the effects of sinicuichi is that it adds a golden halo or tinge to objects when ingested.

 Tlapatl and Mixitl

-Tlapatl and mixitl are both Datura species, Datura stramonium and Datura innoxia, with strong hallucinogenic (deliriant) properties.
-The plants typically have large, white or purplish, trumpet-shaped flowers and spiny seed capsules, that of D. stramonium being held erect and dehisceing by four valves and that of D. innoxia nodding downward and breaking up irregularly.
+Tlapatl and mixitl are Datura stramonium and Datura innoxia, with strong deliriant properties.
+The plants typically have large, white or purplish, trumpet-shaped flowers and spiny seed capsules, that of D. stramonium being held erect and dehisceing by four valves, and that of D. innoxia nodding downward and breaking up irregularly.
 The active principles are the tropane alkaloids atropine, scopolamine, and hyoscyamine.

 The use of datura spans millennia.
-It has been employed by both many indigenous groups in North, Central, and South America for a variety of uses.
-Called toloache today in Mexico, datura species were used among the Aztec for medicine, divination, and malevolent purposes.
+Many indigenous groups in the Americas have employed it for various purposes.
+Called toloache today in Mexico, datura species were used among the Aztecs for medicine, divination, and malevolent purposes.

-For healing, tlapatl was made into an ointment which was spread over infected areas to cure gout, as well as applied as a local anesthetic.
-The plants were also utilized to cause harm to others.
-For example, it was believed that mixitl would cause a being to become paralyzed and mute, while tlapatl will cause those who take it to be disturbed and go mad.
+For healing, tlapatl was made into an ointment, which was applied to infected areas to treat gout, and also used as a local anesthetic.
+The plants were also used to harm others.
+For example, it was believed that mixitl would cause a being to become paralyzed and mute, while tlapatl would cause those who take it to be disturbed and go mad.